At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • Back pain

-only late may have back pain
+only in later stages May have lower back pain

-mild, short-term pain individually in each case
+mild, short-lived pain individually in each case

-• Emotional condition
+• Emotional state

 frequent mood swings, tearfulness irritability